HECM for Purchase

 The HECM for Purchase transaction flows very similarly to a Conventional Loan purchase transaction.
 Many of the above mentioned rules are actually the same as Conventional / “Forward” loans.
 But you’ve probably noted, that there are some idiosyncrasies to be aware of.

 However, once you’ve gone through the transaction, you’ll see that it really isn’t so different and that there are some very nice benefits to thinking outside the box.
-Because the program is still in its infancy, HUD audits 100% of the HECM for Purchase files and Underwriters continue to be thorough with an extra eye on the details.
+Because the program is still young, HUD audits 100% of the HECM for Purchase files and Underwriters continue to be thorough with an extra eye on the details.
 Contact us with any unanswered questions or you may visit HUD’s Reverse for Purchase site.

 New Mexico Reverse Mortgage tries to make every assurance that everyone involved in the real estate transaction understands how the program works.
 We developed this page as a resource for Realtors and Builders to use at the beginning of a transaction.
 If you are a senior buying a home, we’re glad you’ve read this page and have a little deeper understanding.
 Fortunately, you don’t need to memorize everything on this page.
-You can rely on us, your real estate agent, broker and/or builder to handle the details and keep you informed throughout the process.
+You can rely on us, your real estate broker and/or builder to handle the details and keep you informed throughout the process.

 New Mexico Reverse Mortgage… Helping you move forward, in Reverse.